SDearing/ZSL-The-Climate-Menace/README.md

 This week’s sprints first started with our group meeting and discussing what we had achieved before the first week, Luke Shead had created the pitch presentation, Joe and Matthew had created some storyboards of how the app would function, Luke Bruni had created some concept art of the main menu and the artic habitat background and Sam had started the backlog of the previous sprints we had completed.
 Once we had confirmed that the tasks from last week were complete, we then assigned each other tasks that we needed to complete within a 45 minute timeframe (See in table sprint 1).
 This sprint was focused on our pitch and adding details to certain parts of our pitch, for example we needed to add more details to our storyboard to include the part where the students would give their pledges.
 Once we had completed the tasks we took an hour break then moved onto our second sprint.
 This sprint was more focused on how we would manage our project (see in table sprint 2); a way we are doing this is by creating user stories, so we have clear simple tasks that we can complete in our sprints.
 ### Tuesday 17th: First Review
 On this date we visited ZSL Whipsnade to present our concept idea to 2 representatives of ZSL.
 We presented our idea for the app through a powerpoint presentation (Find in the repository in the file ZSL-climate-change-concept-pitch.pptx).
 We also used verbal communication to present to our clients about our ideas for the app, we made sure we spoke clearly and slowly so that our points could be fully understood.
 We also used non verbal communication such as hand gestures to emphasise our points and to keep the client engaged during the presentation so that they can fully understand what our idea is.
 In the presentation we first showed our aims for the app which were to make students more aware of the issues of climate change, to show them the effects of greenhouse gases, what the main causes of greenhouse gases are and what the students can do to reduce their greenhouse footprint.
 We also showed our design concept for the main menu for the app which was met with positive feedback.
 After our presentation we were then given feedback, we found that we had not fully met the clients aims as they wanted us to focus less on the game aspect of the app and instead implement a chain making mechanic that allows the user to create a greenhouse chain.
+## Critical Reasoning after First Review
+After obtaining feedback from the ZSL Clients, we realised that we needed to make changes to our app as it did not meet all the client's requirements, which was to focus less on creating a game for the app and to focus on allowing the user to create a green house gas chain, these changes are needed because we have to meet the requirements of the client.
+To make these changes we are going to remove the item finder mechanic from our app and instead replace it with a section that will show the user all the parts of a chain and will ask then ask the user to create the chain.
 ### 30th October-7th November